 Some people have only a mild illness, but untreated infections can deteriorate resulting in intestinal haemorrhage, bowel perforation and death.
-Others again may be asymptomatic, although the individual can still carry the typhoid organism long-term and is capable of transmitting the infection.
-Some 5% of people suffering typhoid fever become chronic carriers.
+Others may be asymptomatic, although the individual can still carry the typhoid organism long-term and is capable of transmitting the infection.
+Some 5% of people suffering from typhoid fever become chronic carriers.

 Where is it found?

-Once universally prevalent, improved sanitation and higher standards of hygiene has meant that typhoid fever is now mostly a public health concern in resource-poor regions.
+Once universally prevalent, improved sanitation and higher standards of hygiene have meant that typhoid fever is now mostly a public health concern in resource-poor regions.
 Still, the WHO reports that between 11 and 20 million typhoid infections occur every year, resulting in more than 120,000 deaths.